aspose-words/Aspose.Words-Products/words/python/_index.md

 <h2 class="h2title">System Requirements</h2>

 <ul>
-  <li>Compatible with Python versions 3.5, 3.6, 3.7, 3.8 and 3.9</li>
+  <li>Compatible with Python 3.5, 3.6, 3.7, 3.8 and 3.9</li>
-  <li>There are additional system requirements for Linux platform.
-See https://pypi.org/project/Aspose.Words-for-Python-via-NET/
+  <li>In case you write Python code on Linux, have a look at [additional requirements for Linux](https://pypi.org/project/Aspose.Words-for-Python-via-NET/)<li>
 </ul>

 <h2 class="h2title">How to Install</h2>

-<p>Use <strong>pip</strong> to install our Python library for document processing from the Python Package Index (PyPI repository):
+<p>Use <strong>pip</strong> to install our Python library for Word document processing from the [PyPI repository](https://pypi.org/project/Aspose.Words-for-Python-via-NET/):

 <pre>
 <code>